guidohernan93/FirstStepsRSK/README.md

 ## Run Dockerized tests

-After getting Docker, a good example to check test flow can be found here:
+After getting Docker, a good example to get in touch with contracts and tests can be found here:

 [wasabi-opcode tests](https://github.com/rsksmart/dockerized-network/tree/wasabi-opcodes/wasabi-opcodes)

+There you can see:
+  - create2 contract example
+  - Difference between using method with .call() and without it.
+It is important as you learn that using .call() after method causes no impact on blockchain (could consider it as a GET action), but invoking method without it causes impact on the blockchain.